 What is the PADI Open Water course?

-Who can join the PADI Open Water diver course?
+What are the requirements to join the PADI Open Water course?

 What days do you run the PADI Open Water course at Bali Scuba?

 Every day, subject to availability.
 Please book as soon as possible because our courses fill up quickly.